transformerlab/transformerlab-docs/docs/about/opensource.md

 # Opensource Philosophy

-More here soon.
-Transformer Lab is fully opensource as a community project.
+Transformer Lab is open source under the AGPL-3.0 License.

+Our goal is to make complex LLM work possible for everyone.